shlomoswidler/aws_swiss/README.md

 The `security_group` designation can be specified either as a security group name (for EC2 Classic security groups, or for security groups in the default VPC) or as a security group ID (for VPC security groups).
 It is recommended to use a specially designated Security Group in order to isolate the dynamic ingresses from any others.
 For example, your instance's "main" Security Group may be named `db-prod` and allow access to your EC2 Security Groups `web` and `jenkins`.
 Don't use that group in `aws_swiss`.
 Instead, your instance should also have an additional Security Group such as `db-prod-swiss` which should be used by `aws_swiss`, specified in `[:aws_swiss][:security_group]`.

 You can omit the `cidr` attribute, in which case the CIDR IP will be the instance's public IP address reported by the AWS Instance Metadata, with a mask of `/32`.

+The `fallback_group` attribute is optional.
+It is supported only for RDS DB security groups (that is, when no `port` attribute is specified).
+Because only 20 ingresses can be authorized for an RDS DB security group, this option allows another DB security group to be used if the main one is already "full".
+If specified,  `aws_swiss` will poke or plug the hole in the `security_group` security group, and if that fails the `fallback_group` will be used.

 You can omit the `enable` attribute, whose default value is `true`.